ibm-cloud-docs/ibm-spectrum-lsf/setting-up-multi-cluster-job-forwarding.md

 This example assumes that the on-premises cluster labeled with "OnPremiseCluster" uses a subnet `192.168.0.0/24` and its master uses `192.168.0.4` (on-premise-master).
 The cloud cluster labeled with "HPCCluster" uses a subnet `10.244.128.0/24` and its master uses `10.244.128.37` (icgen2host-10-244-128-37).
 Both of the configuration directories are in `/opt/ibm/lsf/conf`, but you can change the directory depending on your cluster configuration.

-1. Ensure that the MTU size can enable packets to go through the internet.
-If you have master candidates at your cluster, keep a large MTU for the performance and functions of master communications.
-The master and every candidate need to be configured like the following:

-    ```
-    $ sudo ip link set mtu 1500 dev eth0
-    $ sudo ip route add {master candidate/master IP} dev eth0 mtu 9000
-    ```
-    {: codeblock}

-2. The following is an example of the `/etc/hosts` file for the cloud cluster.
+1. The following is an example of the `/etc/hosts` file for the cloud cluster.
 You need to make sure that the host names for the LSF masters are DNS-resolveable.

     ```
     ...